crochethk/mpa_project/README.md

-# Multi Precision Arithmetics in Rust – an end-of-semester project
+# Multiple Precision Arithmetics in Rust – an end-of-semester project

-This repository is part of my semester poject of the lecture "Programming in Rust" at the [RheinMain University of Applied Sciences](https://www.hs-rm.de/en/).
+This repository is part of my semester project of the lecture "Programming in Rust" at the [RheinMain University of Applied Sciences](https://www.hs-rm.de/en/).

 Given the limited intended workload/time and the lectures subject being the Rust